joric/oneliners/README.md

 ## Oneliners

-Just FYI, this repository isn't just README.md, it's also about a thousand solutions [here](./leetcode).
+Just FYI, this repository isn't just README.md, it's also more than thousand solutions [here](./leetcode).

 ### Leetcode-specific